sahumphreys/mkdocs-gcse/docs/topics/python/06_functions.md

 The function body here only has one line (line 2), but it has been indented (by four spaces).
 Your code editor will probably indent this line automatically.

 Lines 4 and 5 are not part of the function, they are lined up with the left-hand margin.

+!!! note

+    The indentation feature of Python is really important to understand:

+    Code statements can be grouped into **blocks**.
+The function is an example of a block of code, indicated by the colon at the end of the function header.
+As we will see late, we can also create a block of code to take a decision (an `if` statement), or to repeat a block of code (a `for` loop, or a `while` loop).
+These also end with a colon and statements belonging to these blocks must also be indented.

 ## Functions return a value